tachesimazzoca/concourse-examples/standalone/README.md

-# concourse-examples
+# Setup Concourse in a standalone host

-## Debian (Stretch) with Vagrant
+## Debian with Vagrant

-Concourse standalone binary requires Linux kernel 3.19+ and PostgreSQL 9.3+.
-This examples uses [debian/stretch64](https://app.vagrantup.com/debian/boxes/stretch64) as a base box.
+Concourse standalone binary requires Linux kernel 4.19+ and PostgreSQL 9.3+.
+This examples uses [debian/bullseye64](https://app.vagrantup.com/debian/boxes/bullseye64) as a base box.

     $ make